US intelligence officials blame Iran for Trump, Harris hacks – DW – 08/20/2024

 "We have observed increasingly aggressive Iranian activity during this election cycle," security agencies, including the FBI and the Cybersecurity and Infrastructure Security Agency said in a statement.

-The agencies said such activity specifically involced "cyber operations targeting presidential campaigns."
+The agencies said such activity specifically involved "cyber operations targeting presidential campaigns."

 The intelligence community was confident that "the Iranians have through social engineering and other efforts sought access to individuals with direct access to the presidential campaigns of both political parties," the statement added.